happyhousing/happyhousing/README.md

-# Evergreen Awesome Hackathon: My Sample App
+# Zillow HackHouse Hackathon: Happy Housing

 The purpose of this app is to provide an example of how to best format an app submission on [Github](http://github.com) for a hackathon.
 If you'd like to suggest changes or improvements to this example, feel free to send me a pull request.

-This application was developed on February 5th, 2015 for the [Evergreen Awesome Hackthon](http://example.com/this-goes-nowhere).
+This application was developed on February 5th, 2015 for the [Evergreen Awesome Hackthon](http://investors.zillow.com/releasedetail.cfm?ReleaseID=892685).

 ![Isn't our app beautiful?!](screenshot.jpg)

-Our app is live at http://example.com/awesome-app-that-doesnt-exist.
+Our app is live at http://hh-helptheworld.herokuapp.com/homeful/.
 You can log in as the demo user "unicorns" with password "sartfarkles".
 You can also check out [this demo screencast](https://www.youtube.com/watch?v=dQw4w9WgXcQ) of our application on YouTube.

 ## Challenge and Approach